slevithan/regex-recursion/README.md

 // → 'aaabbb'
 ```

-Match an equal number of two different patterns, as the whole string:
+Match an equal number of two different patterns, as the entire string:

 ```js
 const re = rregex`